-I have taught Mathematics and Introductory Statistics at the University of Tennessee at Martin for over thirty years now.
+I have taught Mathematics and Introductory Statistics at the University of Tennessee at Martin for over thirty-two years now.
 I usually teach four courses per semester.
 My print publications are listed on a separate page.
 In my "spare time" I am an active web content developer with tens of thousands of web pages on prime numbers theory and records, especially the database of the 5,000 largest known primes.

 My current academic interests include prime number theory and the use of computers and the web to teach mathematics.
 I have enjoyed computers ever since I wire-wrapped my first four bit computer in the early 1970's.